MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-recording-policy.md

 ## Overview

-Third-party compliance recording allows orgs using Microsoft Teams for calls, meetings,and events to implement an admin policy for automatic recording.
+Third-party compliance recording allows orgs using Microsoft Teams for calls, meetings, and events to implement an admin policy for automatic recording.
 For your users to make calls, they must have an assigned Teams Phone license.
 As an admin, you can also choose when to capture calls, meetings, and events for subsequent processing and retention, in accordance with relevant corporate or regulatory policies.

 Teams is enhanced to support the integration of partner recording solutions.
-These enhancements cover platform functionality, user experiences, and  administrative interfaces needed to provide an end-to-end solution for configuring, managing, recording, storing, and analyzing Teams communications.
-The enhancements include communications platform APIs and events for recording, which provides:
+These enhancements provide a complete solution for configuring, managing, recording, storing, and analyzing Teams communications.
+The enhancements include communications platform APIs and events for recording, which provide:

 - Seamless, high-quality media capture across devices.
 Compliance recording captures the same screenshare activity as convenience recording.
 To learn which screenshare activities are captured, see [Record a meeting in Microsoft Teams](https://support.microsoft.com/office/record-a-meeting-in-microsoft-teams-34dfbe7f-b07d-4a27-b4c6-de62f1348c24).